 Milk is a delicious, time-tested healthy drink option that kids and adults love.
-Every school cafeteria needs high quality, dependable and low maintenance way to serve and store this in-demand beverage.
-This blog will discuss some of the critical features of school milk coolers and how a Powers Equipment school milk cooler is an excellent choice for your school, daycare, or business.
+Every school cafeteria needs a high quality, dependable and low maintenance way to serve and store this in-demand beverage.
+This blog will discuss some of the critical features of school milk coolers and how a Powers Equipment commercial milk cooler is an excellent choice for your school, daycare, or business.

 Types of School Milk Coolers Available